vMohammad24/NaviThingy/README.md

 # NaviThingy

-A Navidrome client built with Tauri and Svelte.
+A modern, feature-rich Navidrome client built with Tauri and Svelte.

 ## NOTE

 This project is still in development.
-Please report any issues you encounter.
+Please report any issues you encounter on the GitHub issues page.

 ## Features

 - Stream music from your Navidrome server
-- Cross-platform support with support for Windows, Linux, MacOS and Android
+- Cross-platform support for Windows, Linux, MacOS, and Android
-- Beautiful UI with themes
+- Beautiful UI with customizable themes
-- Quick search functionality for artists, albums and songs (Ctrl+K)
+- Quick search functionality for artists, albums, and songs (Ctrl+K)
-- Synced lyrics support via LRCLIB/Embeded lyrics
+- Synced lyrics support via LRCLIB/Embedded lyrics
 - Multiple theme options (Catppuccin variants included by default)
 - Support for multiple Navidrome servers
-- Responsive design
+- Responsive design for all screen sizes
+- Two playback engines: WebAudio for browser-based playback and MPV for advanced features like gapless playback and hardware decoding

 ## Installation